Wasp & Wasp Nest Removal

 • Same day call out

-How To Identify A Wasp
+How To Identify Wasps

 Varies tremendously depending on species.
 Most have two pair of wings and a pinched waist.
 They range in colours from black to metallic greens and blues and vary in size from almost microscopic to several centimetres long.